brandonj987/WeatherApiProject/README.md

 - **The API used: https://openweathermap.org/current**
 - **The framework will be made using JUnit and Jackson.**
 - **Agile Framework: Scrum**
+-
+### Project Architecture
+This project will follow a Service Object Model:
+- DTO: Classes that represent the different types of responses that can be called.
+- ConnectionManager: A class which handles the connection to the live system and collecting the response.
+- Injector: A class responsible for injecting the JSON response into a weather DTO.

 ## The Team
-- **Brandon Johnson - Test Team**
+- Brandon Johnson - Testing
-- **Autumn Peles- Test Team**
+- Autumn Peles- Testing
-- **Ben Wong - Development Team**
+- Ben Wong - Development
-- **Antony Ademefun - Development Team**
+- Antony Ademefun - Development
-- **Natasha Reilly - Scrum Master**
+- Natasha Reilly - Scrum Master

+## Tools Used
+- Junit
+- Java
+- Jackson
+- Git
+- Maven

-## Project Architecture
+## GitHub Rules
-This project will follow a Service Object Model:
-DTO: Classes that represent the different types of responses that can be called.
-ConnectionManager: A class which handles the connection to the live system and collecting the response.
-Injector: A class responsible for injecting the JSON response into a weather DTO.
+- **all code to be added to the main branch must be approved by all members of the group**
+  - Each pull request needs at least 2 approvals
+  - branch format: [your name]_[the feature you're working on]

+## How To Use